2016-2017 Accreditation Committee

 The Accreditation Committee is charged with the administration of the law school accreditation process, including review of site evaluation reports, progress reports, and fact-finding reports.
-It reviews J.D. programs, post-J.D. programs, foreign summer and winter intersession programs, semester abroad programs, cooperative programs for foreign study and individual student programs for foreign study.
+It reviews J.D. programs, post-J.D. programs, foreign summer and winter intersession programs, semester abroad programs, and individual student programs for foreign study.

 The Honorable Scott Bales